duke-mai/multi-level-guessing-game/README.md

 - If they are equal, a congratulatory message will be printed.
 - If they are still not equal, a 'Game Over' message will be printed.

-In both cases, the game ends and the while loop is finished.
+In both cases, the game ends and the while loop is displayed.

 # Why a for loop is unsuitable for this guessing game
 _While_ loops | _For_ loops